apmcollab/SCC-Samples-SymFun_Samples/README.md

 </code>make debug<code>

-<b>For Windows Systems </b>
+**For Windows Systems**

+The files that are not \*.h or \*.cpp in SCC/SymFun are files used for working with SCC::SymFun on Linux systems.These files should be ignored when using the SCC::SymFun class on Windows systems.

-If you are willing to recompile all of the files in SCC/SymFun with each build of your program, you can just add all of the source files in SCC/SymFun to a Visual Studio solution that uses the SCC::SymFun class.
-In addition to specifying these files, you will need to specify in your solution settings an additional include path that is the location of the directory SCC/SymFun (this directory contains the required .h files).
+If you are willing to recompile all of the files in SCC/SymFun with each build of your program, you can just add all of the   \*.h and \*.cpp files in SCC/SymFun to a Visual Studio solution that uses the SCC::SymFun class.
+In addition to specifying these files, you will need to specify in your solution settings an additional include path that is the location of the directory SCC/SymFun (this directory contains the required \*.h files).

-Alternately, one can create a library (SymFunLib) in which all of the source files in SCC/SymFun are compiled.
+Alternately, one can create a library (SymFunLib) in which all of the *.cpp files in SCC/SymFun are compiled.
 Once this library has been created, to use SCC::SymFun instances, one will need to specify an additional include path that is the location of the directory SCC/SymFun as well as the library name and path to the library that you've created.

 ### Prerequisites